input-output-hk/atala-prism/credentials-verification/node/README.md

 Node requires Postgres database to run.
 You can easily provide it using Docker:
 ```
-docker run -it --rm -e POSTGRES_DB=geud_node_db -p 5432:5432 postgres:11.5
+docker run -it --rm -e POSTGRES_DB=node_db -p 5432:5432 postgres:11.5
 ```

-Run the Node with the default in-memory ledger:
+Run the Node with the default ledger:
 ```
 mill -i node.run
 ```